How to enable errors display and logging in hPanel

 define('WP_DEBUG_DISPLAY', true);

-That's it, now PHP errors will be displayed on your WordPress website 😊
+That's it – now the PHP errors, if any, will be displayed directly on your WordPress website.

-To start logging your PHP errors to an error_log file of your choice, add the following lines to your .htaccess file:
+Next, add the following lines to your website's .htaccess file:

 # log PHP errors to a file